Louiks/CuteCat/README.md

 - Provides a user-friendly interface.
 - Allows the user to log in.
 - Allows the user to log out.
+- Fetches and combines data from different sources.
+- Provides infinite scrolling experience.
 - Includes a page outlining the application goals.
-- Provides infinite scrolling experience
+- Includes a credits page.

 # Installation